 After a chemical peel treatment, you will need to avoid direct sunlight because of the fact that your skin is new and fragile.

 Am I A Good Candidate for A Chemical Peel?

 Fair-skinned patients are good candidates for chemical peels.
-If you have more severe wrinkles, you can look into other kinds of cosmetic treatments we offer in our Wellington office, such as dermal fillers or neuromodulators.
-Dr. Mounir Wassef can help you determine which anti-aging treatment will work best for your skin needs.
+If you have more severe wrinkles, you can look into other kinds of cosmetic treatments we offer in our Wellington or Delray offices, such as dermal fillers or neuromodulators.
+Dr. Mounir Wassef can help you determine which treatment will work best for your skin.
 Request an appointment for a consultation today.
 We’re ready to help you feel good about your skin again!